 The packpack uses ripstop polyester with a 600D Duralite coating for water resistance, though we note there are no flaps over the zippers, which are often a key weak point for water to enter.
 The 34L pack weighs 5.5 pounds (2.5 kg) and has internal dimensions of 19.5 x 13.5 x 8 inches (50 x 34 x 20 cm).

-There is also a slightly larger pro version available from Amazon and High Sierra.
+There is also a slightly larger pro version available from High Sierra.

 Decent, Quite Cheap: JWorld Sundance Laptop / Sunrise Rolling Backpacks

 JWorld New York offers two very reasonably priced rolling backpack options that are suitable for high school.
 They have reflective strips for visibility and are made of 600D polyester, offering reasonable water resistance.
-They’ve garnered a few positive web and Amazon reviews, although some users note problems with durability and the construction quality certainly does not approach that of our top pick.
+They’ve garnered a few positive web and Amazon reviews.
 There are in particular complaints of pieces such as wheels breaking.
 Backpacks do get heavy daily use in high school, but if you have another main backpack and just use a rolling backpack on occasion, these are cheap options.

-The J World New York Sundance Laptop Rolling Backpack is the slightly larger of the two and can old a laptop in its padded sleeve.
-It measures 20 x 13 x 9 inches (50.8 x 33 x 22.9 cm) with the 38.3L capacity.
-It is also available for purchase at Walmart.
+The J World New York Sundance Laptop Rolling Backpack is the slightly larger of the two and can carry a laptop in its padded sleeve.
+It measures 20 x 13 x 9 inches (50.8 x 33 x 22.9 cm) and has a 38.3L capacity.
+It is also available at Walmart.